 The IPS is designed to guide investment of the assets of DPFP and sets forth an appropriate set of goals and objectives for DPFP.
-It defines guidelines to assist fiduciaries and staff in the supervision of the investments of DPFP.
+It defines guidelines to assist fiduciaries and staff in the management of the investments of DPFP.

-The IPS at year-end outlines the asset allocation, details due diligence and investment review procedures, and clearly defines the roles of the Board, consultants and DPFP staff in the investment decision making process.
+The IPS outlines the asset allocation, details due diligence and investment review procedures, and clearly defines the roles of the Board, IAC, consultants and DPFP staff in the investment decision making process.

-In October 2018, the Board approved a new long-term asset allocation which is discussed further below.
-In late 2018, Investment Staff and Meketa completed a comprehensive review of the Investment Policy Statement (IPS) and proposed numerous changes to update for the new long-term asset allocation and implementation plan, incorporate best practices and improve clarity and structure of the policy.
-The Board considered these changes at the December 2018 Board meeting, provided input and feedback on the proposed changes and ultimately approved a further revised policy at the January 2019 Board meeting.
-The IPS was further revised in March 2019 to provide for the requirement that a majority of outside members be present at any meeting of the IAC and that the Board be advised of how each IAC member voted on any vote for any action reported to the Board by the IAC.
+In late 2018, investment staff and Meketa completed a comprehensive review of the Investment Policy Statement (IPS) and proposed numerous changes to update for the new long-term asset allocation and implementation plan, incorporate best practices, improve clarity and structure of the policy.
+The Board approved the revised policy at the January 2019 Board meeting.

-The 2019 IPS was updated to incorporate the following, among others:
+Major changes to the IPS approved in 2019 incorporated the following, among others: